zarapurewal/rpn-calculator/README.md

 You should map port 8000 on `localhost` to whichever port your app is listening on inside the container (probably also port 8000).

-This task is very similar to one of the tasks in last week's "docker demo" repo.
+This task is very similar to one of the tasks in last week's `ca282-docker-demo` repo.